 You may not realize it, but you could be driving up the cost of living in your home.
-By practicing what these common myths suggest, you are using more energy, not less.
-The good news is that you can easily course-correct, and we have a few solutions for you.
+By practicing what these common household myths suggest, you are using more energy, not less.
+The good news is that you can easily adapt with these solutions.

 Myth 1: Cranking Up the Heat